obiMadu/ipc3-stage-2/README.md

 ## 6. Some Additional Notes

-- This repository contains Github Actions worflows for Continuous Integration.
+- This repository contains Github Actions workflows for Continuous Integration.